|Type of record:||Find Spot|

 Pre June 1870.
 Stray Find.

 Two Palaeolithic implements from this site are part of The Norwich Castle Museum's Fitch Collection (NWHCM : 1894.76.925-926).
 These are recorded by (S2) as two "Group III" objects (a handaxe and a "white ovate") and are listed as handaxes in (S3).
-Only one of these objects is noted in (S4); this described as a finely-made cordate handaxe.
-These finds were also listed in (S5) and (S6).
+One of these handaxe is described as a finely-made cordate handaxe on (S4) and in (S5).
+These finds were also noted in (S6) and (S7).
 All of the above sources incorrectly place this site in Thetford parish.

-The Palaeolithic finds from this site were noted in (S7), which records that material from this site was held by both the Norwich Castle Museum and what is now the Cambridge University Museum of Archaeology.
-The nature of the material that went to the latter is not known.
+The Palaeolithic finds from this site were also noted in (S8), which records that material from this site was held by both the Norwich Castle Museum and what is now the Cambridge University Museum of Archaeology and Anthropology.
+The nature of the material that went to the latter is not known - no material from this site could be identified in the museum's current records.

 H. Hamilton (NLA), 16 July 2008.
 Amended and expanded by P. Watkins (HES), 6 May 2013.